standard-library/microform/README.md

   end
 ```

+The form objects are duck-typed to quack like the model instance by leveraging the `method_missing` method.
+So if you have simple model without complicated attributes, then you can probably use Microform right out of the box.

+If your model does have complicated attributes, then you will probably want to go into the generated form and tweak the `submit` method.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.